Contents

 - occasions where the place of safety is not available and why

-14 Monitoring and audit
+14 Monitoring and auditing

 The South Yorkshire and Bassetlaw ICS Crisis Pathways Group and the Humber Coast and Vale right care right person group will monitor and audit this policy and will look for ways to further improve partnership working in the field of mental health.